crcn/tandem-old/docs/mvp/README.md

 #### Todos

+- better type inferencing
+- gotcha trying to add props to View that is fragment
 - need a better way of identifying where instances of components are
 - infer types (needed for {#each source})
 - <preview /> special element